 Damon continued to develop wing Ariel Edwards into a solid offensive and defensive weapon for the Lady Lions.
 Edwards improved her scoring average for the second-straight season, chipping in 7.9 points per game.
 She also tallied 10 blocks and 10 steals while drawing some of the opponents' most athletic players.
 Damon also worked with Gizelle Studevent, who posted career high in points (61).
 Studevent also excelled off the court where she was honored as an inaugural member of the Allstate WBCA Good Works Team for her efforts with the creation of the anti-bullying program Penn State Athletes Take Action.

-Fred Chmiel joined the Lady Lion coaching staff in May 2010.
-His primary responsibility is working with the guards.
+Fred Chmiel: Fred Chmiel (pronounced shuh-MEAL) joined the Lady Lion coaching staff in May 2010.
+Chmiel came to Happy Valley after spending the previous two years at San Diego State University as an assistant coach.
+Chmiel's primary responsibility is working with the guards.
 He also serves as the team's defensive coordinator, takes a lead role in opponent scouting and assists in all recruiting efforts.

 Chmiel played a pivotal role in helping backcourt mates Alex Bentley and Maggie Lucas develop into first team All-Big Ten and All-America performers.